-The Cup (or Bowl) That Cheers
+The Cup (or Bowl) that Cheers

 Nothing warms you up as much on a bitterly cold winter day as a hearty bowl of soup.
 Ayurveda recommends healthy soups for the lighter evening meal, as well as for children and convalescents.
 Fresh seasonal vegetables, grains, pasta, beans and dhals, and herbs and spices can all make flavorful additions to the soup pot.
-All you need to accompany a rich soup is some bread, preferably fresh made.
+All you need to accompany a rich soup is some bread, preferably freshly made.

 Here are some suggestions to start you off:

 - ⅓ cup organic whole barley or pearl barley